a-r-c-club/IR2104_MOSFET_Driver/IRF2104_MOSFET_Driver-master/IRF2104_MOSFET_Driver-master/README.md

-# IRF2104_MOSFET_Driver
+# IR2104_MOSFET_Driver
-IRF2104 based MOSFET Driver
+IR2104 based MOSFET Driver modified by Himanshu Lodha to solve a resistor issue in Devdatta Edake's design